-8. OOH advertisement and QR codes: A powerful force
+8. QR Codes and OOH advertisements: A powerful force

 The effectiveness of OOH advertising is undeniable.
 In fact, 71% of consumers report that digital billboards are far more appealing to them than online ads.
 Pairing digital billboards with QR Codes can drive consumers to take immediate action such as call the business or use Google maps to visit the store.

 QR Codes and OOH advertising can also serve as the foundation for a long and drawn out treasure hunt like the one X Collective (XCO) in partnership with Sqkii has designed for citizens of Singapore. $100,000 Singaporean dollars await the winner who is able to find all the clues scattered across MRT stations and trains on OOH ads.
 This #HuntTheMouse campaign gets participants to scan QR Codes through the XCO app.

-Build email marketing lists with QR codes and use it to send customers an aesthetically pleasing Typeforms to collect responses by incentivizing the scan.
+Build email marketing lists with QR Codes and use them to send customers aesthetically pleasing Typeforms to collect responses by incentivizing the scan.
 The call to action for the QR Code can be “Scan to get a free trial” or “Scan to get a free style guide” which can prove to be very effective for lead generation.